Graeme Hossack: MLL

 Hossack played 3 seasons in Major League Lacrosse for the Atlanta Blaze.

 PLL

 Hossack decided to enter the Premier Lacrosse League Entry Draft in 2021, having not played professional field lacrosse since 2018.
 He was selected second overall by Archers Lacrosse Club.
-As a close defenseman, Hossack was named an All-Star, and at the end of the season, was named the Dave Pietramala Defensive Player of the Year.
+As a close defenseman, Hossack was named an All-Star, and at the end of his first PLL season, was named the Dave Pietramala Defensive Player of the Year.

 At the 2025 PLL All-Star Game, Hossack set a PLL record for the fastest recorded shot at 123 miles per hour.

 International career

 Hossack has represented Canada in the 2018 World Lacrosse Championship and the 2019 World Indoor Lacrosse Championship, being named to the All-World Team both times.